 Tip #1: Have Discussions On Why Paper Recycling Is Important

-Children may not understand completely why it is important to recycle, but talking to them about it over the years will help them develop a clear understanding.
-Parents share paper recycling statistics and they can explain to their kids in age-appropriate language that human families are generating a tremendous amount of trash every year.
+Children may not understand completely why it is important to recycle.
+However talking to them about it over the years will help them develop a clear understanding.
+Parents can share paper recycling statistics.
+Then, they can explain to their kids in age-appropriate language that human families are generating a tremendous amount of trash every year.
 The garbage dumps where all this waste is being taken cannot continue taking in that much trash each year forever.
 For this reason, it is important to practice behaviors that will reduce the amount of garbage that each family creates.

 Tip #2: Teach The Kids How To Reduce Paper Use

 This is one of the most important paper recycling tips.
 Kids can use the whole sheet of paper.
 They can also use the backside and this will result in less paper used.
 Waste not, want not.
 The amount of paper used can be reduced in a myriad of ways.
 For example, instead of paper towels, people can purchase cloth towels that will be used over and over again.
 Parents can make sure to point out to their kids that they will be sending less trash to the landfills when they use cloth towels.

 Tip #3: Teach Kids to Reuse Paper Products

 Parents can teach their kids that paper products can be re-used such as card board.
 Some products come in cardboard packaging.
 Most often the packaging has no other purpose after the item has been removed from its cardboard container.
 Parents have the opportunity to point out the fact that the cardboard would be sent to a landfill if they threw it away.
 However, reuse and recycling, can can save it from going to the landfill.
 For example, by using the cardboard as a canvas for the kids’ artwork.
 Collages and paper beads are some more fun recycling crafts!